Do the Digit Insurance

 • Long-term capital gains

-Before assessing what is long-term capital gain and short-term gain, you must understand that the difference is mainly in the amount of time one holds the capital assets before deciding to transfer them.
+Before assessing what long-term capital gain and short-term capital gain are, you must understand that the difference is mainly in the amount of time one holds the capital assets before deciding to transfer them.

 What is Long-term Capital Gains Tax?

-In most instances, profits on the transfer of any capital asset owned for more than 36 months is known as long-term capital gains.
-Taxes on these earnings are known as long-term capital gains tax.
+As per the new capital gains tax rules proposed by Budget 2024, the profits on the transfer of any capital asset owned for more than 24 months is known as long-term capital gains, and the tax on these earnings is called long-term capital gains tax.
+Earlier this holding period was 36 months.

 However, a few assets are considered long-term, even if they are held for 12 months or more.
 These include: